Skip to content

 Cases can be linked to other TheHive cases or external resources.
 These links enhance traceability and help visualize relationships between related incidents.

-Links must be categorized to reflect the type of relationship.
-If you don’t specify a category, Internal link is automatically applied when linking TheHive cases, and External link when linking external resources.
+Links require categorization to indicate the type of relationship.
+If no category is specified, Internal link applies automatically for links between TheHive cases, and External link applies for links to external resources.

 Users can only view links to cases in their organization and cases they have access to.